ncsa/charts/charts/geoserver/README.md

 # geoserver
-A simple Helm chart for GeoServre
+A simple Helm chart for GeoServer

 ## TL;DR;